How to Choose the Right Builder for Your Dream Home

 • Overall fit and finish quality

-• Quality of materials used
+• Quality and consistency of materials used

-References from Past Clients
+References From Past Clients

-Questions to ask references:
+Questions to ask references include:

 • How well did the builder handle unexpected challenges?